Authorising someone to act on your behalf in India

 Whether a general power of attorney or a special power of attorney is more appropriate for your situation depends on what you’re doing and what you want your attorney to do for you.
 For example, if you’re appointing a family member to handle all of your matters on your behalf, then maybe a general power of attorney would be the appropriate document.
 However, if you’re appointing your lawyer to look after a specific transaction on your behalf then perhaps you would appoint them as your attorney under a special power of attorney.

 What colour pen should I use when I sign my power of attorney?

 Interestingly, we’ve had several clients over the years who have been directed by their lawyers to use a specific colour pen when signing their power of attorney.
 Generally, this has been either black ink or blue ink.

-If you’re not sure whether you must use a specific colour pen when signing your power of attorney, you should ask your lawyer in India.
+If you’re not sure whether you must use a specific colour pen, you should ask your lawyer in India.
 It may also be worth determining whether their instructions (if any) is based on a legal requirement or something else.